Programming-Notes-all-languages/CPP-Notes/Data Structures/Lists, Vectors, and Sequences/Readme.md

 An advantage of using vectors is that the vector library supports the <code>.front()</code> and <code>.back()</code> functions like with other data structures

 The <code>.at()</code> function can be used to access an element of a vector at a specified index.
-The <code>.at()</code> function is often the preferred method of accessing vectors compared to the square brackets
+The <code>.at()</code> function is often the preferred method of accessing vectors compared to the square brackets.
+An error condition occurs if i is out of range

 ### Change a Vector Element
 Changing an element of a vector can be used by using array subscripting to access an item and then alter its value; however, the <code>.at()</code> function is still preferred

+Changing an element of a vector can also be done using the <code>.set()</code> function where given <code>.set(i, e)</code>, the value e replaces the vector element at index i.
+An error condition occurs if i is out of range

 ### Adding Elements to a Vector
 To add an element to a vector, the <code>.push_back()</code> function is needed which adds an element to the end of the vector

+### Inserting Element to a Vector
+To insert an element at any position in the vector, the <code>.insert()</code> function is needed which given <code>.insert(i, e)</code>, a new element of the vector with the value e is inserted at index i.
+An error condition occurs if i is out of range

 ### Remove Vector Elements
 To remove the last element from a vector, use the <code>.pop_back()</code> function

+To remove any element of the vector at any index, use the <code>.erase()</code> function.
+When given the following function call, <code>.erase(i)</code>, the element in the vector at index i is removed.
+An error condition occurs if i is out of range

 ### Size of a Vector
 To find out how many elements are in a vector, use the <code>.size()</code> function